netceteragroup/esa-beam/README.md

 Developer - complete variant: Full development environment
 ------------------------------------------
-This describes the complete variant for installing the entire (Java-based) development environemtn needed for a complete build.
+This describes the complete variant for installing the entire (Java-based) development environment needed for a complete build.
 The first script automates the steps for building BEAM as described in http://www.brockmann-consult.de/beam-wiki/display/BEAM/Build+from+Source

 **See below for OPTIONAL step on creating a linux virtual image**